notnullgames/lop/README.md

 Add a couple object-layers to your map:

 - `objects` - put the player & anything they interact with here.
-Collision is based on player-hitbox (covers the body) to whole-tile.
+Collision is based on player-hitbox (covers the body) to whole-tile. set class to `ysort` to get that behavior.
 - `collisions` - I also want non-interactive (static geometry) collisions, but there some issues: cute_tiled does not like shapes, etc. I just used regular tiles here. it's not as fine-grained, but works fine for simple game